 What are ISOs (incentive stock options)?

 ISOs, known as incentive stock options, are one of the types of employee stock options companies can use for their staff and enjoy some tax benefits.
 One of the main tax benefit here is that, when the shares are exercised, the employees don’t have to pay the standard income tax rates on the total value of the sale.
 Instead, these incentive stock options are taxed at the capital gains tax rate, being much lower, and ultimately saving them money.

-These incentive stock options are usually given to employees as an encouragement to stay with the company longer and to add to the development of the overall business.
 This kind of benefit is also used to entice new hires, mostly when a company is in the startup stage, and there aren’t enough funds in the company to pay high salaries.

 Even though incentive stock options have a more favorable tax rate as compared to other plans, like non-qualified stock options (NSOs), ISOs also need the holder to take up more risks, such as holding the stocks for much longer for it to fall under the capital gains tax rate.

 ISOs have a price of the exact FMV (Fair Market Value) of the shares on the day when the company grants it to the employees.
 This day is also called the grant date.
 Nonetheless, there is also a time period as to when the employees have to wait before they can exercise the options at a strike price.